A small, lush, laid-back Caribbean island

 There are a number of historic sites to explore on Nevis’s heritage trail, including ruins of sugar plantations, old churches (many still in use), and a Jewish cemetery.
 The ruins and historic sites are easily explored on one’s own, and remain mostly untouched over the years.

 The Museum of Nevis History in Charlestown is a small museum with good background on the history of Nevis and the Caribbean.
-The Nelson Museum displays artefacts and memorabilia of the life and times of British Naval Admiral Lord Horatio Nelson.
+The Nelson Museum displays artifacts and memorabilia of the life and times of British Naval Admiral Lord Horatio Nelson.
 Nevisian Heritage Village contains displays of housing throughout history, as far back as the Carib Indian era.

 A volcanic hot spring flows into a small warm stream into the south end of Gallows Bay at the southern end of Charlestown.
 The water temperature ranges between 104F to 108F.
 The Bath Hotel, built in 1778, attracted the rich and famous who came to take in the therapeutic qualities of the hot water.
 It was the first luxury hotel built in the West Indies and thrived for 60 years.
 Since then it has had several uses.
 It reopened as a hotel from 1912 to 1940.
 It was used a training centre during World War II and more recently served as a temporary police headquarters while a new station was built.